netsells/laravel-resourceful/README.md

-# Laravel HTTP Resources
+# Laravel Resourceful

-Package that helps you use Eloquent API Resources without killing your database!
+Package that helps you use Laravel API Resources without killing your database!
 Say goodbye to N+1 :wave:

 ## The Problem